gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add solution-specific configuration to solution file
 - Add configuration per project to solution file

-## Story: Allow a library to depend on the headers of a component
+## Story: Allow a library to depend on the headers of a component (DONE)

 ### Use cases